 In this walkthrough tutorial, you'll learn how to convert OpenAPI 3.0 definitions to MarkDown with Widdershins CLI.

 The reasons to parse an OpenAPI document and convert it to MarkDown could be diverse.
-In my case, I wanted to render beautiful documentation that is fully integrated with Sphinx, my favorite static site generator for documentation projects.
+In our case, we wanted to render the OpenAPI documentation fully integrated with Sphinx, one of our go-to site generators for documentation projects.

-So if you have already written an OpenAPI document and you would like to get an idea of how you can turn it into MarkDown, this article might be of interest to you.
+So if you've already written an OpenAPI document and are curious about how you can turn it into MarkDown, let's dive in.

 Prerequisites